Swaagie/minimize/README.md

 Comments inside HTML are usually beneficial while developing.
 Hiding your comments in production is sane, safe and will reduce data transfer.
-If you ensist on keeping them, for instance to show a nice easter egg, set the option to true.
+If you ensist on keeping them, fo1r instance to show a nice easter egg, set the option to true.
+Keeping comments will also retain any Server Side Includes or conditional IE statements.

 ```javascript
 var Minimize = require('minimize')